 Speech therapists will screen patients showing signs of facial weakness for possible problems swallowing or chewing foods.

 Occupational therapists will educate patients and their family about safety issues, such as how to help the patient sit up or get out of bed.

-Another key part of rehab is taking steps to prevent a future stroke, so the rehab team and our hospitalists will educate patients and their family about medications, risk factor management, diet and other lifestyle changes to prevent secondary strokes.
+The rehab team, along with our neurology hospitalists, will educate patients and their family about medications, risk factor management, diet and other lifestyle changes to prevent secondary strokes.